 However, if you notice that your bird's poop suddenly changes color, it can be a sign of severe health problems that need prompt veterinary attention.

 02 of 05

 The texture of the droppings will also vary based on your bird's diet.
 However, there are certain things to keep in mind when analyzing your bird's poop to make sure that it's healthy.

 For one thing, the dropping should be neither too wet nor too dry.
 A good rule of thumb is that the poop should be close to mimicking the consistency of toothpaste, for lack of a less disgusting analogy.
 Be on the lookout for droppings that are very dark or seem "tarry," as this can be a sign of internal bleeding, which requires immediate veterinary care.

 03 of 05

 In general, your bird's droppings should produce little to no odor.
 Poop that seems overly smelly can be indicative of infection, intestinal problems, or other types of illness.
-This is not to say that you should actually get down and sniff your bird's droppings -- that can actually be harmful to your own health.
+This is not to say that you should get down and sniff your bird's droppings; that can be harmful to your health.
 Rather, pay attention when you bird uses the bathroom, and see if there seems to be any noticeable scent wafting around the cage.
-If your nose detects something that's just... not "right" about the odor, it's probably a good idea to contact your bird's vet for an evaluation.
+If your nose detects something that's just not "right" about the odor, it's probably a good idea to contact your bird's vet for an evaluation.

 04 of 05